GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The free software community rejects the “priesthood of technology”, which keeps the general public in ignorance of how technology works; we encourage students of any age and situation to read the source code and learn as much as they want to know.
+> ### The good news about computers is that they do what you tell them to do.
+The bad news is that they do what you tell them to do.
 >
-> ~ *Richard Stallman*
+> ~ *Ted Nelson*

 ---
 ## 🏎 Quick Facts